Skip to content

 Bottom line

-For most space-constrained anglers, the Sea Eagle 350FX is the best inflatable fishing kayak in 2026 — it tracks, it's tough, and it packs into a bag.
+For most space-constrained anglers, the Sea Eagle 350FX is the best inflatable fishing kayak in 2026 — it tracks, it's tough, and it disappears into a bag when you're done.
 Want to stand?
 Get the Advanced Elements StraitEdge Angler Pro.
-On a budget?
+Testing the water on a budget?
 The Intex Excursion Pro K2 gets you fishing for ~$250.
-Just look for a rigid floor and quality material, and you'll be surprised how well a modern inflatable fishes.
+Just look for a rigid floor and quality material — and prepare to be a little annoyed at how long you believed the pool-toy myth.

 Frequently asked questions